 We built toward a responsive IAB future while remaining compatible to legacy standards.
 By maximizing the visibility of our ad units, like our Ping Pong units on front pages that switch from the left to the right rail on scroll to combat ad blindness, we were able to seamlessly integrate fewer but higher impact ads into the experience.

 Lastly, we built a foundation of tools that allowed for variable sponsorship integration.
 The toolkit ranges from our editorial tools to tell branded stories to different levels of content sponsorship and packaging to high-impact narrative based ad units that maximized partner integration into the overarching vertical narrative.

 On June 1st, we released Better and Mach.
-Leftfield followed two weeks after, and Think is due to launch soon.
+Leftfield followed two weeks after, and Think launched in January 2018.
 We are currently working to apply the design system to the rest of NBCNews.com, MSNBC.com, and TODAY.com.